FREQUENTLY ASKED QUESTIONS

 I took the level of proficiency test three months ago.
 Is it still valid?

-Yes, the proficiency test is valid for a year.
+Yes, the proficiency test is valid for six months.

 I am currently learning French in a group course or workshop at the Alliance Française Bruxelles-Europe.
 Does this give me priority enrolment?